 Applications for tuition waivers must be completed within 14 days of the start of the semester in which the student wants to utilize the waiver.
-For more information and applications, please see the Financial Aid page on the Helena College website.
+For more information and applications, please see the Financial Aid page on the Scholarships-HC.